sunenvidiado-nx/where-im-at-app/README.md

 - 🔐 User authentication

 > [!NOTE]
-> Note: This app is for personal and demo use only - not intended for navigation or production use since it hasn't been fully tested for those purposes.
+> This app is for personal and demo use only - not intended for navigation or production use since it hasn't been fully tested for those purposes.

 ## Prerequisites 🛠️